We hope to answer any Questions you may have

 Q. Can you de-matt my dog?

-The short answer is no. If they have small knots or tangles which can be removed with no discomfort to your dog then yes I can remove them.
-I will not, however, put them through the process of brushing out solid matts.
+The short answer is no. If they have small knots or tangles which can be removed with absolutely no discomfort to your dog then yes we will do our best to remove them.
+We will not, however, put them through the process of brushing out solid matts.
 It goes against the Animal Welfare Act causing them unnecessary pain and suffering.

 Q. My dog has had an operation, when can he/she have an appointment?